Leticia Mattos Da Silva

 Potential UROP Project

-I'm our lab's "local expert on parabolic PDE, Schrödinger bridges, and other problems in the dynamical universe."
-We can jointly figure out a research direction in this area, but here's an example of a UROP project we could work on together — it is quite open-ended!
+I'm our lab's "local expert on parabolic PDE, Schrödinger bridges, and other problems in the dynamical universes."
+We can jointly figure out a research direction in this area, but here's an example of a UROP project we could work on together — it is quite open‐ended!

 Overview.
 The Schrödinger Bridge Problem (SBP) seeks to steer an initial probability distribution of a linear stochastic system to a terminal distribution using minimal energy.
 In this project, we will explore a generalization of the SBP with nonlinear prior dynamics.
 The goal is to design a numerical solver for a pair of PDE associated with this generalization of the problem.
 We will then investigate using this solver in a pipeline to recover the optimal variables for the SBP.
 Here is a good reference to start with, if you are interested in pursuing a project in this direction.